 5. Throw the statistics out the window.
 If you've been diagnosed for longer than 12 hours, you have probably already done an internet search and tried to calculate your survival odds and/or your new life expectancy.
 Finding statistics that match your specific situation is nearly impossible.
 For example, the average age of diagnosis for lung cancer is 71.
 I was 49.
 Do you think treatment outcomes will be the same?
 General health, the genetic profile of your cancer, environmental factors, location/size/number of tumors etc. – there are too many variables to make the stats make any sense for an individual.
 Beyond that, your attitude and actions make a difference.

 6. More importantly, whatever statistics you find are probably hopelessly out of date.
 New treatments are coming online too fast for the statistics to keep up.

 7. A diagnosis is not a prognosis.
 I was at the LUNGevity HOPE Summit a few weeks ago with 150 lung cancer survivors.
 Most of us attending have, or had, Stage IV lung cancer, and a dozen have been alive for at least five years.
 If that's not enough, I am your living example.
-I was first diagnosed nine years ago.
-One woman I know has had five different cancers, and is still alive 23 years later.
+I was first diagnosed in 2006.
+One woman I know has had five different cancers, and is still alive 25 years later.
 The same diagnosis yields different results for different people.